 Are you looking into Alleyn’s Senior School for the next step in your child’s education?
 Find out everything you need to know about the admissions process, and how to help your child succeed.

 Registration for 11 plus and 16 plus entry opens on 1st September the year before admission and typically closes towards the end of November.
-Registration for September 2022 entry will open in September 2021.
 The school requires you to complete a form detailing basic information about your child and yourself, any current connection with Alleyn’s (eg. a sibling that is already in attendance) and any scholarship or bursaries that you are applying for.
-The registration fee is £150, which you’ll need to pay when you submit your form.
+2024 applications must be submitted by November 10th 2023.

 Once you submit your registration, Alleyn’s will request a report from your child’s current school and any letters from an educational psychologist if applicable.

 In Year 7, Alleyn’s admit about 150 children into their Senior School – a third of these admissions will be children already attending the Alleyn’s Junior School, with the remainder made up of children from a variety of state and independent schools.

 In the Alleyn’s Upper School, they admit a small number of pupils into their Sixth Form – there will be a great deal more applicants than existing places, making the entrance exam crucial to your child’s success.
 The majority of pupils admitted to the Alleyn’s Sixth Form come from their Senior School.

 One of our many experts in the school entrance exams can help guide you through the process and ease any worries that you or your child may have.